miroi/bagel_manual/source/molecule/molecule.rst

 .. topic:: ``basis_type``

    | **Description**: Specifies the type of atomic orbital basis functions,
-        either real Gaussian functions or complex gauge-including atomic orbitals (GIAOs).
+        either standard Gaussian functions or gauge-including atomic orbitals (GIAOs).
-        This keyword can be used to call the GIAO code with zero magnetic field, or to switch back to real Gaussians for common-gauge-origin calculations with the origin at (0, 0, 0).
    | **Datatype**: String
-   | **Values**: "gaussian" or "giao."
-"London" can be used as an alias for "giao," and this option is case-insensitive.
+   | **Values**: "gaussian" or "giao." "london" can be used as an alias for "giao".
    | **Default**: "gaussian" at zero magnetic field; GIAO a field is applied
-   | **Recommendation**:  Use the default.

 ==========